logiqai/docs/integrations/azure-eventhub.md

 # Azure Eventhub

-LOGIQ.AI App extension for Azure Eventhub provides an easy way to pull data from Azure Eventhub
+Apica Ascent App extension for Azure Eventhub provides an easy way to pull data from Azure Eventhub

 Have the following information ready to configure your Azure Eventhub App extension